 Though somewhat controversial, this project has brought to light important questions related to traffic pollution, as well as to the use of public space.

 Ecology, Urbanism and Mobility Department, Barcelona City Council, Poblenou «Superblock»

 Developer: NGO Kultura Medialna and citizens of Dnipro (Ukraine)

 Dates start/end: 2017/2017

 The Taras Shevchenko Culture and Leisure Park is a “green lung” close to the heart of the city of Dnipro.
 On its grounds, a semicircular hollow testifies the previous existence of a 1930s amphitheater.
-The temporary stage built on the site is the result of a collaboration between a number of people of different local associations and NGO’s, who have worked together on the development of this public project.
+The temporary stage built on the site is the result of a collaboration between several people of different local associations and NGOs, who have worked together on the development of this public project.
 Financed by crowdfunding, this new space created by the community has become a venue for many activities.

 STAGE СЦЕНА community, Stage – Dnipro, photos Alexandr Burlaka.

 STAGE СЦЕНА community, Stage – Dnipro, photo Olena Kasperovich.

 Author: Planergruppe GmbH Oberhausen

 Dates start/end: 2005/2018